ulrikhaaland/MUSCO/diagnosis.md

 **5. JSON Response Requirements:**

-- Always provide a JSON object at the end of the response, even if no diagnosis has been reached yet.
+- Always provide a JSON object at the end of the response.

+- When a diagnosis has not yet been found, the only parameters that should be included are the follow-up questions.

 - The JSON object should contain the following fields: